FunchStex/Warriors.GAME/README.md

 # Warriors.GAME

-This game has been made by Thomas Favero and Stefano Facchin Is a project for the scool stage
+This game has been made by Thomas Favero and Stefano Facchin Is a project for the school stage
 In this project we learned how to use javascript with the tree js library for the client part of the project and c# for server part of the project

 ***DESCRIPTION***